nihaleg/Tutora-Bot/README.md

 # Tutora-Bot
-Platform where struggling students can connect to tutors for quick answers to questions
+Platform where students can connect to tutors for quick answers to questions